DelightfulWhimsy/Google-Forms-Copy/README.md

-# Forms
+# Forms [Initial-Stage]
-In this repo there will be the forms created with html and css Here is the link given to the forms
+Here in this repo  the copy of google forms created using Web Technologies

+Here is the link given to the forms

-Hosted on:GitHub Pages
+Hosted on : GitHub Pages.

 https://smdsayeed.github.io/Google-Forms-Copy/